Link Search Menu Expand Document

 business Restrict by business location business_ids, business_formats, business_regions

-Reward limit units: year, month, week, day, hour, calendar_day
+Reward limit units: year, month, week, day, hour, calendar_day.

 Reward methods